This article describes how to enable Node.js to work with Passenger using the DreamHost panel.

 Yes.
 You can create a Node.js app and deploy it manually.
-However, this can be a lot of work.
+However, this can be a lot of work depending on the complexity of your application.
 Deploying your Node.js app with Passenger is much easier and recommended.

 If you chose to not use Passenger, you would need to find a way to manually deploy your application.

 What does the panel checkbox do?

 When you enable the checkbox feature in the panel, Passenger knows your website is set up to run a Node.js app and automatically deploys it using Passenger on ports 80 and 443.
 However, this will only function under these two circumstances: